Global Blindness: Planning and Managing Eye Care Services is a free online course offered by the London School of Hygiene & Tropical Medicine.

 - The essentials of the planning process for eye care programmes

 By the end of the course you will able to:

-- Examine the magnitude and causes of blindness and visual impairment globally and locally.
+- Describe the magnitude and causes of blindness and visual impairment, both globally and locally

-- Evaluate the key disease control strategies to strengthen cataract and refractive error service provision and be able apply them in your local setting.
+- Evaluate the key public health control strategies to strengthen service provision for cataract and refractive error in your local setting

-- Understand and apply the essentials of the planning process for an effective eye care service.
+- Apply the essentials of the planning process for implementation in your setting

-- Apply the principles of monitoring and evaluation of a local programme.
+- Interpret the relevance of monitoring and evaluation for effective management of an eye care service

 - Eye health providers who lead or manage the service provision of an eye unit or eye care team